florianmattana/florian/_posts/2026-03-17-fp4-fused-attention-kernel-sm120.md

 Computing the UE8M0 byte
 Three operations:

 Find the maximum absolute value in the block.
-Compute the smallest integer exponent such that 2^exponent ≥ max_abs: exponent = ceil(log2(max_abs)).
+Compute the smallest integer exponent such that 2^exponent is greater than or equal to max_abs: exponent = ceil(log2(max_abs)).
 Add the bias: byte = exponent + 127.

 Concrete example: max_abs = 12.0. log2f(12.0) = 3.58. ceilf(3.58) = 4.
 Exponent is 4.
 Stored byte: 4 + 127 = 131.

 Verification: hardware reads 131, subtracts the bias (131 - 127 = 4), computes 2^4 = 16.
 The MMA multiplies its result by 16.
 Correct.